megacamelus/camel-upstream-info/camel-documentation/camel-jpa.md

         <!-- use the same version as your Camel core version -->
     </dependency>

+# URI format

+    jpa:entityClassName[?options]

+For sending to the endpoint, the *entityClassName* is optional.
+If specified, it helps the [Type Converter](http://camel.apache.org/type-converter.html) to ensure the body is of the correct type.

+For consuming, the *entityClassName* is mandatory.

+# Usage

-# Sending to the endpoint
+## Sending to the endpoint

 You can store a Java entity bean in a database by sending it to a JPA producer endpoint.
 The body of the *In* message is assumed to be an